Sandthorn/sandthorn/README.md

 # Usage

-The workflow when using Sandthorn is to load, or create, an aggregate (essentially

 Any object that should have event sourcing capability must include the methods provided by `Sandthorn::AggregateRoot`.
 These make it possible to `commit` events and `save` changes to an aggregate.
 Use the `include` directive as follows:

 ```ruby